XinYangMTSU/CSCI1102-Intro-to-Computing/Chapter4.md

 </p>

 The Internet is like the postal service.
 Instead of boxes and envelopes, the Internet ships `binary information`.
 Information is made of bits.
 Everything on the Internet is represented and sent around as bits.
-But, it’s not like we’re physically sending ones and zeros from one place to another.

 # `2.
 Wires, Cables and Wifi.`